Skip to main content

 Non-surgical treatment

-• Vacuum bell therapy: a non-invasive option which involves applying a device with a silicone cup and vacuum pump (the vacuum bell) that gradually pulls the sternum outward and reshapes the chest.
+• Vacuum bell therapy: a non-invasive device with a silicone cup and vacuum pump (the vacuum bell) designed to pull the sternum outward and reshape the chest.

-• Rib flaring brace: often used with the vacuum bell to correct rib flaring and improve chest shape.
+• Rib flaring brace: often used with the vacuum bell designed to apply controlled pressure to the ribs and reduce the appearance of rib flaring

 Surgical treatment